dfbarrero/aiCourse/assignments/planning/r2p2-pddl.md

 5. The action to take a picture should be named "take_picture" action and store a picture in  the "logs/" Folder.

+6. Revise that your "move" action is as follows:

+   (:action move

+    :parameters ?r - rover ?lorig ?ldest - coord ...

+    Where "coord" should be defined as follows: P0811 --> X = 08 Y = 11

-6. Ignore the rest of the variables since they are not needed for this assignment.
+7. Ignore the rest of the variables since they are not needed for this assignment.

-7. Edit the "controller-planning.json" file in the "conf" folder and adjust the output of your PDDL domain.
+8. Edit the "controller-planning.json" file in the "conf" folder and adjust the output of your PDDL domain.
 By default the output is stored in a file called "planning.txt" in the "res/" folder.
 See the definition of "plan_path" in that file.

    That is, when you run you problem and domain you do the following: